 - Expertise: Organizing an estate sale of any kind is a much more complex and involved process.
 Unlike a yard or garage sale, estate sales are of a larger scale and have many steps to follow.

-- Experience with buyers: Estate liquidators handle all interactions, negotiations, sales, and collection of payment from buyers.
+- Experience with buyers: Estate liquidators handle all interactions, negotiations, sales, and collection of payments from buyers.
 This removes a big hassle for homeowners who just want to sell without the stress.

 How Can I Become an Estate Liquidator?